ss3sim/ss3sim/README.md

 ss3sim functions are divided into three types:

-1. `change` functions that manipulate SS configuration files.
+1. `change` and `sample` functions that manipulate SS configuration files.
 These manipulations generate an underlying "truth" (operating models) and control our assessment of those models (estimation models).